swostikpati/Connections-Lab-Fall-22/Week 11/nyuad-events/README.md

 ## Learnings

+• Understanding how React JS functions was my most important learning.
+The way there is only a single html file regardless of the number of web-pages that we are rendering took me a while to understand.

+• Majority of the code is written using JSX, which is analogous to saying that we are writing HTML in JS with some subtle, but very important differences.

+• Coding in react is based in coding components, ui elements, layouts, pages, etc, and rendering all of them together.
+Coding practices put a lot of importance to keep every file as uncluttered as possible and increaseing reusability of code blocks.

+• React allows us to create our own components (must start with a capital letter) that are rendered as functions.

+• Props allow us to create and work with attributes on our self made components. ```props.children``` allows us to access everything that has been wrapped around a specific tag.

+• There exist several keyword attributes in JSX that are different from standard HTML, for e.g class is written as className.
+JSX also allows self-closing tags.

+•

 ## Challenges

 • Understanding ReactJS was like re-learning many parts of Front-end development.
 Navigating through this path was definitely quite difficult and a very big challenge especially considering the time constraint.
 I am still in the process of becoming comfortable with the core principles but I feel I am at a much better place than when I began from.